125huzaif/Automation-project-contactlist-application/README.md

 # Contact-list-application-testing
-This is a web application based on adding your contact and saved them in one application user can register it and then login into the application and can update,delete and add new contact in the application module
+This is a web application based on adding your contact and saved them in one application user can register it and then login into the application and can update,delete and add new contact in the application.

 1)signup
 2)Login